Even though I clearly hear #YesALLWomen and #NotOkay, I feel alone.

 I am alone, she says, when I climb the hanging rope in gym class and feel something powerful between my legs.

 I am alone, says my little girl, when I hear my mother and her friends complain about the fat on their bellies.

 I am alone when I look down at my own belly and wonder what’s wrong.

 I am alone when daddy says: “Smile.
-Hold in your belly,” each time he takes our photo.
+Hold in your stomach,” when he snaps our photo.